Introduction to Whitewater Kayaking for Girls

 Learning good kayaking technique requires the right equipment, a properly fit boat and a solid foundation of skills.
 We will start the day at Rendezvous River Sports shop.
 Our instructors will begin getting to know the students as we gear everyone up for being on the water and discuss the features of a whitewater kayak.

 We take extra care to ensure that everyone is comfortable with their personal equipment and with the boat they will paddle.
 We are pleased to offer a very broad range of the latest kayaks from Jackson, Dagger, & Pyranha for our girls to use.
-We are able to gear up the night before the lesson begins if that works better for your groups.

 Day 3 Snake River – South Park to Astoria Boat Ramp